Fire ban in effect for all of Saskatchewan | CBC News

 The SPSA says the two most concerning uncontained wildfires at this time are the Briggs fire in the vicinity of the Cigar Lake uranium mine, and the newer Lock fire, which is located 45 kilometres west of Buffalo Narrows.

-The Lock fire is currently 3,380 hectares in size.
+As of 11 a.m.
+Friday morning, the Lock fire covered 3,380 hectares.
 No structures have been reported damaged at this time.

 "This fire is exhibiting extreme fire behaviour, significant growth as well.
-[It's] similar to what we're seeing all across Western Canada and the U.S. at this time," said SPSA Vice President of Operations Steve Roberts in a press conference Friday morning.
+[It's] similar to what we're seeing all across Western Canada and the U.S. at this time," SPSA vice-president of operations Steve Roberts said at a press conference Friday morning.

-The SPSA is using water bombers.
+The public safety association is using water bombers.
 Government crews and community firefighting crews from First Nations and northern communities are working on the ground, according to Roberts.

 He says emergency service officers are working with leadership in the communities of St. George's Hill and Dillon Lake — over 20 kilometres from the Lock wildfire — in order to keep them advised and updated on the impacts of the wildfire.